Reviewed February 2021. Next review February 2023

 A Doula who is a member of Doula UK

-- Does not perform clinical, midwifery or medical tasks, diagnose medical conditions or give medical advice, whilst working as a doula, even if trained as a health professional. (see appendix 1)
+- Does not perform clinical, midwifery or medical tasks, diagnose medical conditions or give medical advice, whilst working as a doula, even if trained as a health professional.
+(LINK to Midwifery Care doc from RCM)

-- Will accurately represent their doula education and experience and will not mislead other doulas, clients or other birth professionals at any time.
+- Will accurately represent their doula education and experience and will not mislead other doulas, clients, or other birth professionals at any time.